 Update: November 7: Here’s the answer to Question 3 below: in 2012, 53,408 people voted in Springfield, 73 percent of them for Elizabeth Warren.

 You may have missed the story about the efforts by the Springfield NAACP to arrange a meeting with Senator Scott Brown.
-In December of last year, they invited Brown to meet “sometime early in 2012,” an invitation he declined (thank you, but extraordinary demands on the Senator’s time, etc. etc.).
+In December of last year, they invited Brown to meet “sometime early in 2012,” an invitation he declined (the Senator was grateful, but extraordinary demands on his time, etc. etc.).
 A few days later, he reconsidered and said yes.
 His people say they had at first misunderstood the scope of the meeting the NAACP was asking for — a town hall type meeting, if that was the request, would have required “more time than the Senator has time for plan for.”
-Yes, we are aware of his wariness about town hall type meetings — and an eternity is a long, long time.
+Yes, we are aware of his wariness about town hall type meetings.

 Looks like the meeting might be on sometime soon — maybe even today.
 Whenever it happens, here are three subjects Scott Brown won’t be bringing up: